johnbillion/query-monitor/README.md

 By default, Query Monitor's output is only shown to Administrators on single-site installations, and Super Admins on Multisite installations.

 In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-administrator).
-See the bottom of Query Monitor's output for details.
+See the Settings panel for details.

 ## Does Query Monitor itself impact the page generation time or memory usage? ##